mihalby/sqlscm/README.md

 ### before run
 In you app folder(/app) create cfg(/app/cfg) directory.
 Generate new certificate file(pfx format) for ssl use.
 And move it or you existing pfx to cfg folder.
 You find sample pfx file in this repo /cfg/aspncer.pfx, password for this file is 123123.
 Create log4net.config file in /cfg directory, you find example /cfg/log4net.config.
 Create settings.json file in /app/cfg folder.
+Copy to you app folder `SqlSCM.xml` file for correct swagger UI work.

 ## First run
 Go to https://yourhost:8000/swagger and execute `/api/SCM/Init GetFull` method on SCM controller.
 This action get all objects from db and initialise